Clay-foundation/model/docs/specification.md

 ### Normalization parameters

-To normalize the data before passing it to the model, we computed the following normalization parameters from a random sample of the the training data.
-The normalization parameters are used in the [Data Module](https://github.com/Clay-foundation/model/blob/main/src/datamodule.py#L108), for partial inputs it will be necessary to subset these as shown in the partial input tutorial.
+To normalize the data before passing it to the model, we computed the following normalization parameters from a random sample of the training data.
+The normalization parameters are used in the [Data Module](https://github.com/Clay-foundation/model/blob/v0.0.1/src/datamodule.py#L108), for partial inputs it will be necessary to subset these as shown in the partial input tutorial.

 | Band |  Mean    | Standard deviation |